ibm-cloud-docs/monitoring/data-security.md

 * All traffic is routed to the {{site.data.keyword.cloud_notm}} private network.

-Data is collected at 10-seconds frequency.
+Sysdig agent data is collected at 10-seconds frequency.
+Data that is published by platform metrics is collected on a 1-minute frequency.
 {: note}